nvpmai/nodejs_prework/README.md

 # Proxy Server

-This is a Proxy Server for Node.js submitted as the [pre-work](http://courses.codepath.com/snippets/intro_to_nodejs/prework) requirement for CodePath.
+This is a Proxy Server for Node.js submitted as the [pre-work](http://courses.codepath.com/snippets/intro_to_nodejs/prework) requirement for CoderSchool.

-Time spent: [Write the number of hours you spend here]
+Time spent: 20 hours

 Completed: